Mechanisms of Stimulation for Pain Alleviation

 - Primary Outcome Measures

-Name Time Method Treatment Response: 50% relief of average pain intensity at lower extremity chronic neuropathic pain From baseline to 3-month followup Compare the mean of a three-day diary of numeric rating scale of pain (NRS) intensity scores (0-10 scale) at baseline to the mean of a three-day diary of NRS scores at 3 months comparing all participants randomized to CMM vs. PNS+CMM
+Name Time Method Treatment Response: defined as 50% relief of average pain intensity at the area of lower back, pelvic, or lower extremity CNP.
+We will compare the means of a three-day diary of numeric rating scale of pain (NRS) intensity scores (0-10 scale) Baseline to Month 3 We will compare the mean of a three-day diary of numeric rating scale of pain (NRS) intensity scores (0-10 scale) at baseline to the mean of a three-day diary of NRS scores at 3 months comparing all participants randomized to CMM vs. PNS+CMM.

 - Secondary Outcome Measures

-Name Time Method Trial Response: 50% relief of average pain intensity From baseline to 15 days post-trial start Compare the mean of a three-day diary of NRS scores at baseline to the mean of a three-day diary of NRS scores at 15 days comparing participants randomized to CMM vs. PNS+CMM
+Name Time Method Trial Response Rate Baseline to 15 days Defined as 50% relief of average pain intensity comparing the mean of a three-day diary of NRS scores at baseline to the mean of a three-day diary of NRS scores at 15 days comparing participants randomized to CMM vs. PNS+CMM.
+This outcome will be assessed either 15 days after baseline assessments among participants randomized to CMM, 15 days after Nalu PNS trial lead placement, or 15 days after SPR Sprint PNS microlead placement.

 Related Research Topics